Valhalla Perisher

 Getting around the park:

 Most loop or return trails have a car park adjacent to the trailhead.
 For other trails that require one way walking, we may be able to provide complimentary walker transfers, please contact us in advance to confirm if a driver will be available for your stay dates.
-Alternatively walker and bike transport can be arranged through either Snow Connect or Snow Link.
+Alternatively walker and bike transport can be arranged through either Snow Connect, Snow Link or Snowy Mountains Shuttles.

 Our lodge is situated in the sleepy summer village of Perisher Valley.
 There are no food outlets, shops or restaurants open nearby.
 The closest village is Jindabyne.
 On weekdays, the NPWS Perisher Visitor Centre is open, along with the Perisher Valley post office (mornings only).
 For your comfort and convenience, we provide breakfast, a packed morning tea with lunch, a pre-dinner snack and a 2 course dinner.
 We have a small honesty bar onsite for snacks offering nuts, chips, chocolates, cookies, 2 minute noodles, soft drinks, suncream etc.